dell/csi-powerflex/README.md

 To run unit tests, execute `make unit-test`.

-To build a docker image, execute `make docker`.
+To build a docker image, edit Dockerfile.
+Replace RPM_FILE_LINK with SDC rpm file download link and replace RPM_FILE_NAME with downloaded file name.
+Then execute `make docker`.

 You can run an integration test on a Linux system by populating the file `env.sh` with values for your PowerFlex system and then run "make integration-test".